About Rotten Row Street, Harare - Pindula, Local Knowledge

 Rotten Row is a road in Harare that begins at the intersection of Prince Edward Street and Samora Machel Avenue.
 The road runs to the flyover near Mbare where it becomes Cripps Road.

-Rotten Row was named when after a road in London of the same name.
-The road was named when it was created Rhodesia when Samora Machel was still called Jameson Avenue.
+Rotten Row was named after a road in London of the same name.
+The road was named on creation in Rhodesia, when Samora Machel was still called Jameson Avenue.
 The name "Rotten Row" is a corrupted form of the French phrase ‘Route de Roi’ which means King’s Road[1].

 Notable Buildings along Rotten Row